-1 Paul, an apostle (neither from men, nor through man, but through Jesus Christ and God the Father, who raised Him from the dead), 2 and all the brothers who are with me, to the churches of Galatia: 3 Grace to you, and peace from God our Father and the Lord Jesus Christ, 4 who gave Himself for our sins, that He might deliver us from this present evil age, according to the will of our God and Father, 5 to whom be the glory forever and ever.
+1 Paul, an apostle (neither from men, nor through man, but through1 Jesus Christ and God the Father, who raised him from the dead) 2 and all the brothers who are with me, to the churches of Galatia: 3 Grace to you, and peace, from God our Father, and from the Lord Jesus Christ, 4 who gave himself in payment for our sins, to rescue us from2 this present evil age according to the will of our God and Father, 5 to whom be the glory forever and ever.
 Amen.

 No Other Gospel

-6 I marvel that you are turning away so quickly from Him who called you in1 the grace of Christ to a different gospel, 7 which is not really another, but there are some who trouble you and who want to pervert the gospel of Christ.
-8 But even if we, or an angel from heaven, should preach to you any other gospel than what we preached to you, let him be accursed.
-9 As we have said before, so now I say again: If anyone preaches to you any other gospel than what you received, let him be accursed.
-10 For do I now seek the favor of men, or of God?
-Or do I now seek to please men?
+6 I stand amazed that you are so quickly turning away from him who called you by3 the grace of Christ to another gospel, 7 which is not really another, but certain men are throwing you into confusion4 and trying to distort the gospel of Christ.
+8 But even if we ourselves, or an angel from heaven, should proclaim to you any other gospel than the one we proclaimed to you, let him be accursed.
+9 As we have said before, so now I say again: If anyone preaches to you any other gospel than the one you received, let him be accursed.
+10 For am I now seeking the approval of men, or of God?
+Or am I trying to please men?
 If I were still trying to please men, I would not be a bond-servant of Christ.

-11 But I would have you know, brothers, that the gospel which was preached by me is not according to man.
-12 For I neither received it from man, nor was I taught it, but I received it through revelation from Jesus Christ.2 13 For you have heard of my former manner of life in Judaism, how I persecuted the church of God beyond measure and tried to destroy it.
-14 And I was advancing in Judaism beyond many of my contemporaries in my own nation, being more ardently zealous than they for the traditions of my fathers.
-15 But when it pleased Him who separated me from my mother’s womb, and who called me through His grace, 16 to reveal His Son in me that I might preach Him among the Gentiles, I did not immediately confer with flesh and blood, 17 nor did I go up to Jerusalem to those who were apostles before me; but I went into Arabia, and returned once again to Damascus.
+11 Now I want you to know, brothers, that the gospel I proclaimed to you does not originate with man; 12 for I neither received it from man, nor was I taught it by man, but I received it through a revelation of Jesus Christ.5 13 For you have heard about my former way of life in Judaism, how I persecuted the church of God beyond measure and tried to destroy it.
+14 Now at that time I was advancing in Judaism beyond many of my contemporaries in my own nation, and was more zealous than any of them for the traditions of my ancestors.6 15 But when he who had set me apart from my mother’s womb and called me by his grace was pleased 16 to reveal his Son in7 me so that I might proclaim him among the Gentiles, I did not immediately consult with flesh and blood, 17 nor did I go up to Jerusalem to the men who were apostles before me.
+Rather, I left for Arabia and then returned again to Damascus.

-18 Then, after three years, I went up to Jerusalem to meet Cephas, and I remained with him for fifteen days.
-19 But I saw none of the other apostles except James, the Lord’s brother.
-20 (Now the things which I am writing to you: Behold, I affirm before God that I am not lying.)
-21 Afterward I went into the regions of Syria and Cilicia.
-22 And I was unknown by face to the churches of Judea that were in Christ; 23 they only kept hearing, “He who formerly persecuted us now preaches the faith he once tried to destroy.”
-24 And because of me they were glorifying God.
+18 Then, after three years, I went up to Jerusalem to meet Cephas, and I stayed with him for fifteen days; 19 but I saw none of the other apostles except James, the Lord’s brother.
+20 (Now as for the things I am writing you, behold, I testify before God that I am not lying.)
+21 Afterwards I went into the regions of Syria and Cilicia.
+22 And I was unknown by face to the churches of Judea that were in Christ; 23 they8 only kept hearing the brothers say, “The man who formerly persecuted us is now proclaiming the faith he once was trying to destroy!”9 24 And because of me they were continually giving glory to God.

 - Or by